EXQUISITE GORGE PROJECT

 The partners involved are: Maryhill Museum of Art, Lewis & Clark College, Arts in Education of the Gorge, The Dalles-Wasco County Library, The Gorge Veterans Museum, The Dalles Art Center, Fort Vancouver Regional Libraries, Whitman College, and White Salmon Arts Council, and Little Bear Hill, LLC.
 Information on how the public can connect with artists will be disseminated by each of the participating partners.

-To date, sponsors of The Exquisite Gorge Project include: Klickitat County, Department of Economic Development, Lodging Tax Award, with additional support provided by Vonda Chandler, Gunkel Orchards, Maryhill Winery, Jo Dean and Juris Sarins, Little Bear Hill, LLC, McClain’s Printmaking Supplies, Continental Hardware, Array of Beauty, Gamblin Artists Colors, Story Gorge, LLC, Gunkel Orchards, Greystone Papers and many of the museum’s partners on this project.
+To date, sponsors of The Exquisite Gorge Project include: Klickitat County, Department of Economic Development, Lodging Tax Award, and Washington State Arts Commission, with additional support provided by Vonda Chandler, Gunkel Orchards, Maryhill Winery, Jo Dean and Juris Sarins, Little Bear Hill, LLC, McClain’s Printmaking Supplies, Continental Hardwood, Array of Elegance, Gamblin Artists Colors, Story Gorge, LLC, Gunkel Orchards, Greystone Papers, Your Party & Event Center, Great Skot Production Services, and many of the museum’s partners on this project. .
 For opportunities to support this great project, contact Colleen Schafroth 509 773-3733 x 23 or email development@

 Exquisite Gorge: The Witness, Oregon Arts Watch, June 18, 2019